 Los Angeles motorists should expect a few street closures Monday morning as President Barack Obama leaves the Southland.

 Faced with a second day of gas prices hitting record highs, many Angelenos ditched their cars in celebration of Los Angeles’ fifth CicLAvia.

 President Barack Obama is expected to arrive in the Southland on Sunday for a two-day visit.

 Run, walk, skate, bike – just don’t drive – to L.A.’s fifth CicLAvia this Sunday.

 The Windward Circle in Venice is scheduled to be closed through Sunday to accommodate an annual summer carnival hosted by the Los Angeles Police Department’s West Bureau.

-More than 400,000 people are expected to line Santa Monica Boulevard in West Hollywood Sunday for the 41st annual L.A.
-Pride parade, celebrating the lesbian, gay, bisexual and transgender communities, according to organizers.
+Hundreds of thousands of people lined Santa Monica Boulevard in West Hollywood for the 42nd annual L.A.
+Pride parade celebrating the lesbian, gay, bisexual and transgender communities.

 “May Day” rallies will cause traffic delays throughout Los Angeles Tuesday.
 Travelers have also been advised to arrive early at LAX, where protesters gathered before dawn.

 The Honda LA Marathon will take place Sunday, March 18.